bigfishgames-opensource/GameBenchAPI-PyClient/docs/source/examples.rst

 Examples
 ========

 When the ModelCreator is called it requires a dictionary to be passed in which contains the information that the client wants.
 It takes a 'model' argument which should be the name of the metric that you are looking for, and be in a CamelCase style.
-Here are examples for each of the types of requests:
+Here are examples of the dictionaries that can be passed to the ModelCreator as an argument to get back information.

 Time-Series Model
 -----------------